Azure-Samples/active-directory-dotnet-graphapi-diffquery/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example 'WebApp for Azure AD' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44322`.
-For the App ID URI, enter `https://<your_tenant_name>/WebAppGraphAPI`, replacing `<your_tenant_name>` with the domain name of your Azure AD tenant.
-For Example "https://contoso.com/WebAppGraphAPI".
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
+8. For the App ID URI, enter `https://<your_tenant_name>/WebAppGraphAPI`, replacing `<your_tenant_name>` with the domain name of your Azure AD tenant.
+For example "https://contoso.com/WebAppGraphAPI".
-8. From the settings page, click on 'Reply URLs' and add the reply URL address used to return the authorization code returned during Authorization code flow.
+9. From the settings page, click on 'Reply URLs' and add the reply URL address used to return the authorization code returned during Authorization code flow.
 For example: "https://localhost:44322/".
-9. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
+10. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and select 'Microsoft Graph' (this is the Graph API).
 Then, click on  **Select Permissions** and select 'Read Directory Data'.

 ## About The Code